 - Religion Is Magic: Eulabelle owns a Voodoo Doll.

 - Replacement Love Interest: Apart from about a minute of angst on Elaine's part, Hank and Elaine seem perfectly okay with hooking up, about two weeks after Tina's death.
 To be fair, he pretty much broke with her at the beach.

-- Rhymes on a Dime: Eulabelle uses occasional but ubiquitously pointless rhymes as homilies: "You don't see me sittin' around moanin' and groanin' all day."
-"What are y'all doin' sneekin' and peekin' in the dark for?"
-It's the most fun you'll get out of this movie, and the best acting performance given.
+- Rhymes on a Dime: Eulabelle uses occasional but ubiquitously pointless rhymes as homilies: "You don't see me sitting around moanin' and groanin' all day."
+"What are y'all doin' sneakin' and peekin' in the dark?"
+It's the most fun you'll get out of this movie, and the best performance by any actor in the film.